Yandex Cloud

 name: sa-terraform

-2. Assign the account the admin role:
+2. Assign the admin role to the account:

 yc resource-manager cloud add-access-binding <cloud_ID> \